cmehay/pyentrypoint/README.md

     port {{links.ssh.port}}
 ```

-Templates with be replaced with ip address and port of the identified link.
+Templates will be replaced with ip address and port of the identified link.
 All links can be accessed from `links.all`, this is a tuple of links you can iterate on it.

 ```jinga
 {% for link in links.all %}